Frequently Asked Questions

 What if I register for class and can’t come?
 Do I get my money back?

 If you complete an “early cancellation” in the online system, then the class gets put back into your account.
 It is considered an “early cancellation” if you cancel at least 90 minutes before the start of class.
 For a “late cancellation,” which includes not coming or cancelling less than 90 minutes before class, we reserve the right to deduct the class from your account.
-IMPORTANT – if you registered for class online, you must cancel your class online.
-If you registered in person then feel free to email us or text to cancel.
-Please do not leave a phone message.
-If we don’t have it in writing, we cannot honor an early cancellation.
+You are responsible for cancelling your class--it's very easy to do on the website or thought the Wix app.

 How about for workshops?